MicrosoftDocs/Hololens/hololens/hololens-mdm-configure.md

 ## Examples of what can be managed and configured

 Using MDM to manage devices gives a wide array of items that can be selected.
-Most of the these items are configured via a CSP ([Configuration Service Providers](/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers)).
-These help get the proper polices, configurations, and files to your devices.
-Here is the [full list of policies supported on HoloLens 2](/windows/client-management/mdm/policies-in-policy-csp-supported-by-hololens2).
+Most of these items are configured via a CSP ([Configuration Service Providers](/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers)).
+These help get the proper policies, configurations, and files to your devices.
+Here's the [full list of policies supported on HoloLens 2](/windows/client-management/mdm/policies-in-policy-csp-supported-by-hololens2).

 ### Wi-Fi